scala-js/scala-js-website/doc/tutorial/getting-started/laminar.md

 Now, we can see another pattern emerging, not related to Laminar, but to our own model.
 We change a single `DataItem` in our model by `map`ping over the `data` list and transforming a single element based on its `id`.
 We can refactor this pattern as a separate method.
-We make that method generic in the type of value, as we will reuse it later for the `Double` values of data items.
+We make that method generic in the type of value, as we will reuse it later for the `Double` prices of data items.

 {% highlight scala %}
   def renderDataItem(id: DataItemID, itemSignal: Signal[DataItem]): Element =